Bhaskers-Blu-Org2/Docker-EE-on-Azure-Stack-Deployment/README.md

-# Docker Enterprise Edition on Azure Stack
+# Docker Enterprise Edition on Azure Stack (Validated against 1802 build)

 This ARM Template deploys the Docker EE platform into an Azure Stack environment.